 Each of the files listed here are composed as if the units and formations noted here were actual units of Her Majesty's Armed Forces of Canada as such would appear in official publications.
 Each file is split into the following parts:

-Badge — A description of the unit/formation hat badge as worn on one's headdress.
-Atop that, a note on the significance of the badge is included.
+Badge — A description of the unit/formation hat badge as worn on one's headdress, not to mention the badges worn on the dress uniform jacket collar flaps.
+A note on the significance of the badge is also included.

 Shoulder Titles — The unit identification titles worn of the epaulettes of the dress uniform jacket or the epaulette slip-on sleeves on other jackets (such as the combat uniform jacket) or underlying shirts.
 The dress uniform jacket always bears a metal shoulder title while epaulette slip-on sleeves always bear a cloth shoulder title.